|

 Road Safety Award

-Created in support of Canada's Road Safety Strategy 2025: Towards Zero - The Safest Roads in the World, the Road Safety Award recognizes CCMTA government members or associates (individuals, groups, departments, and/or organizations) who have implemented strategies aimed at reducing injury and death on Canada's roads.
+Created in support of Canada's Road Safety Strategy 2035 and Beyond (RSS 2035+), the Road Safety Award recognizes CCMTA government members or associates (individuals, groups, departments, and/or organizations) who have implemented strategies aimed at reducing injury and death on Canada's roads.

 Collision Data